mscc07/mscc/Litesoph/README.md

 ##  Step 2: Prepare input and bond Order files

-- Download the sample input files (Eg. 10site_pah_S.in & bondOrder-pah10.dat) available in https://github.com/rahul-dethe/running_instructions/tree/master/ann_wk2/inputs
+- Download the sample input files  available in https://github.com/mscc07/mscc-testinput.git

-OR

-- Prepare input and bond order files by referring to the detailed instructions in the GitHub repository  https://github.com/dghoshlab/AL-MCCI

 ##  Step 3: Run the application
 The application can be run in two modes: **Interactive Mode** and **Non-Interactive Mode**